 The proposed method is used to study the influence of CNT waviness on elastic properties of CNT-epoxy composites.
 The morphology of CNTs in our study is very similar to actual nanocomposites and the numerical results indicate that the CNT waviness deteriorates the performance of the material.
 Straight CNTs have the biggest reinforcement effect on the elastic modulus of the composite.
 Young’s modulus dropped by ~40% when the CNT curvature increased to δ=0.282 nm-1.
 Moreover, the influence of the CNT waviness becomes more tangible at higher CNT volume fractions.

 The numerical results show good agreements with previous experimental and numerical studies, thus validating the capability of the immersed FE technique in simulating realistic composites with complex microstructures.
+It should be mentioned that the developed immersed FE approach could be utilized to model different particle-reinforced composites with complex fiber architectures and dispersion states.
+This model can also be coupled with electrical models to determine the electromechanical coupling behaviour of nanocomposite-based sensors.

 Reference